devlin-barbarino-wedding/devlin-barbarino-wedding/venue.md

 __Farewell Brunch Information:__

-The Barbarino family will be hosting a casual drop-in Sunday brunch in Geyserville following the wedding.
+The Barbarino family will be hosting a casual drop-in brunch in Geyserville on Sunday morning.
 All are welcome to attend.
 Location and time information will be provided in the formal invitations.